5 best things about owning a dog*

 2. It gets you out of the house

 I used to be quite outdoorsy growing up but when I got a bit older and other things got in the way (cleaning the house, writing the blog, uni work, etc) I stopped going on walks so much.
 Well, with a dog you HAVE to take them out – and it’s usually lots of fun!
+I’ve even thought about buying a dog bike trailer so we can go on a bike ride together!
 Little dogs like mine don’t necessarily need a walk every day if they have a big garden to run around in, but since we don’t I usually take Alfie out three times a day.
 I love taking him in the woods and on the playing fields and meeting other dogs – I could watch them interact all day!
 This is also great for keeping you fit, take your iPhone with you and build up your steps for the day.
 Remember to think about your dogs safety when you go on walks.
 You don’t want them to run away or go somewhere dangerous so maybe look at these Harnesses recommended by JugDog.

 3. You’ve got something to care for

 If you’re a nurturer at heart but you don’t want to have a baby just yet, a dog can be a great halfway house (in fact, my mum says looking after Alfie is harder than a baby!).
 They’re totally reliant on you to feed them, walk them and show you affection and will reward you for it with their love and loyalty.